 The course is mandatory in the Bachelor's in Software Engineering program.
-It is offered in the 2nd and 3rd semesters of studies.
+It is offered in the 2^{nd} and 3^{rd} semesters of studies.
 The course involves the implementation of a semester-long project.
 In this early stage of studies, students' programming knowledge is basic.
 Therefore, the semester project aims at steering students through the process of design thinking and less on producing a product in the form of a working application.
-Students work in groups of 3-5individuals.
-The project is divided into 4 - 5 intermediate deliverables to facilitate student work, each focusing on a specific aspect of design thinking.
+Students work in groups of 3-5 individuals.
+The project is divided into 4-5 intermediate deliverables to facilitate student work, each focusing on a specific aspect of design thinking.

-5.8.4 Description with of courses which design thinking integrated in gamification will be deployed in the long term
+5.8.4 Description of courses in which design thinking integrated with gamification will be deployed in the long term